openroboacademy/openroboacademy.github.io/_pages/about.md

 ---
 permalink: /
-title: "openroboacademy - Open robotics academy"
+title: "openroboacademy - Open robotics academy list"
 excerpt: "About me"
-author_profile: false
+author_profile: true
 redirect_from:
   - /about/
   - /about.html